sunjilkh/Quantifying-and-mitigating-explanation-drift-under-INT8-quantization/README.md

 ### The full study -- Kaggle, one NVIDIA T4

 1. Open `quantxai_full_run.ipynb` as a Kaggle notebook.
-2. Attach `paddy-disease-classification` and `jesperdramsch/siim-acr-pneumothorax-segmentation-data` as inputs.
+2. Attach `paddy-disease-classification` and `jesperdramsch/siim-acr-pneumothorax-segmentation-data` (and RoCoLe if running supplementary checks) as inputs.
 3. Accelerator GPU T4, Internet on.
 Leave `PROFILE = "full"` in CELL 1.
 4. Run all.
 Expect roughly one GPU-day; intermediate state is checkpointed, so an interrupted session resumes rather than restarts.